heron2014/CV/README.md

 - **September 2015 - August 2016**

-Internal CMS platform that manage recruitment process build for the top recruitment company
+Internal CMS platform that manages recruitment process.
+Built for the top recruitment company.

 - **The following technologies were used:**